 Although a car accident causing injury or death can occur at any time and for any reason, there are some causes of these crashes that are more common than others.
 These include:

 - Distracted driving: It is illegal in Binghamton and all of New York State to hold a phone or other handheld device while driving.
 Unfortunately, that doesn’t stop many people from doing it.
 However, texting and other uses of a handheld device are not the only forms of distracted driving.
 Grooming, eating, and even changing radio stations are all also considered types of this dangerous driving behavior.

 - Speeding: When a motorist drives at excessive speeds, they put the safety of everyone around them at risk.
 Speeding slows a person’s reaction time and doesn’t provide them with the distance or time needed to come to a full stop.
 This doesn’t only cause accidents, it also increases the severity of injuries resulting from those accidents.

-- Driving while intoxicated: Even with so much light being shed on the dangers of driving while intoxicated, people still continue to get behind the wheel while they are drunk.
+- Driving while intoxicated: Even with so much light being shed on the dangers of driving while intoxicated, people continue to get behind the wheel while they are drunk or impaired.
 Sometimes a person is more intoxicated than they think they are, or they simply have a wanton disregard for the safety of others.
-Whatever the reason, impaired driving is still a major problem on Binghamton’s roads.
+Whatever the reason, drunk or impaired driving is still a major problem on Binghamton’s roads.

 - Poor road conditions: New York sees some severe weather, and the roads quickly become covered in ice and snow in the winter months.
-It is important for drivers to understand that they are still responsible for car accidents that occur due to these conditions.
+Drivers need to understand that they are still responsible for car accidents that occur due to these conditions.
 However, when a road has been poorly maintained or is improperly designed, these mistakes can also cause accidents.

 Scott C. Gottlieb is a respected Binghamton car accident attorney who has earned a reputation for standing up for the rights of crash victims.
-He has dedicated his life to helping accident victims secure the fair settlements to which they are entitled, and he will fight to hold negligent drivers and insurance companies accountable for paying the compensation you deserve.
+He has dedicated his career to helping accident victims secure the fair settlements to which they are entitled, and he will fight to hold negligent drivers and insurance companies accountable for paying the compensation you deserve.
 Contact us today for a free consultation.